NESCent/Tools-for-Evo-Hack/wiki/Information.md

     meeting, usually including arriving the day prior to the meeting and departure the afternoon or evening of the last meeting day.
-Return flights to some locations may require departure the day following the meeting�s adjournment.
+Return flights to some locations may require departure the day following the meeting's adjournment.
 Meeting coordinators can request an arrival or departure beyond this framework for themselves.

 Meal Reimbursement:
 -------------------

-### Non-Duke University Employees � Per Diem:
+### Non-Duke University Employees - Per Diem:

-1. NESCent is limited by the US Government�s meal per diem rates.
+1. NESCent is limited by the US Government's meal per diem rates.
     NESCent may modify these rates.
 2. Due to Duke University policies, it is not possible to offer attendees a meal program of NESCent-paid meals and partial